rajureddym/python/Notes/Objects and Data structures.md

     myfile.seek() -> to move cursor position to the start of file myfile.close() -> to close the opened file

-> Instead of opening & taking care of closing we can do this way so we don't required bother about closing
+> Instead of opening & taking care of closing we can do this way so we don't required or bother about closing

     with open('myfile.txt') as my_new_file:
         contents = my_new_file.read()